 - Peel and devein the shrimp if you didn’t buy it that way.
 Chop it up.
 You want to chop it pretty well so that it will hold together inside your dumpling wrappers.
 The pieces should be about the size of small peas.

 - In a small bowl, mix together the seasonings for the filling, stirring so that the sugar dissolves in the liquid and it is all well mixed.
 Add that to the shrimp in a bowl and stir to mix well.
-Add the minced bamboo shoots and stir again to incorporate.
+Add the minced bamboo shoots and mix just until combined; overmixing breaks down the shrimp and makes the filling bouncy instead of tender.

 - Cover and refrigerate the filling while you make the dough and form the wrappers.

-- Put the dumpling flour and salt in a mixing bowl and stir to mix.
+- Combine the dumpling flour and salt in a mixing bowl and stir to mix.

-- Add 1 cup of boiling water to the dumpling flour-and-salt mixture and stir to mix.
+- Add boiling water to the dumpling flour-and-salt mixture and stir to mix.
 The mixture will become lumpy and half dry/half wet looking.
 Don’t worry.
 Just keep mixing.
 Use your hands, but be careful because it will be hot from the boiling water.

 - Once the flour and water are more or less incorporated, add the oil and mix it in.